Who Is Disqualified from No-Fault PIP Benefits?

 Unlawfully Taken Vehicles

-However, in the 2012 Michigan Supreme Court decisions of Progressive v DeYoung, ____ Mich ____ (2012), and Spectrum Health v Farm Bureau, ____ Mich ____(2012) the Court further restricted this premise, determining that children who take their parent’s vehicle without permission and who are injured while “joyriding” may be denied PIP benefits.
+However, in a 2012 Michigan Supreme Court decision further restricted this premise, determining that children who take their parent’s vehicle without permission and who are injured while “joyriding” may be denied PIP benefits.

 Owners of Uninsured, Involved Vehicles

 The Act is very strict with accident victims who own uninsured vehicles and are involved in an accident.
-Subsection 3113(b) makes clear that any person injured in a car accident without insurance is completely disqualified from recovering no-fault PIP benefits if that person was the owner or registrant of the uninsured motor vehicle that was involved in the accident.
+The no-fault law makes it clear that any person injured in a car accident without insurance is completely disqualified from recovering no-fault PIP benefits if that person was the owner or registrant of the uninsured motor vehicle that was involved in the accident.

 Non-Residents Who are Not Insured Under a Michigan No-Fault Policy